 Hat—Troop 97 baseball-style cap (free).
 Note that wearing a hat is usually optional, but if a hat is worn, only the Troop 97 cap is allowed.

-BSA dark forest-green, "CoolMax" low-top socks ($8)—You can buy the dark forest-green crew socks if you prefer, but don't buy the much more expensive gray socks.
+BSA dark forest-green, "CoolMax" low-top socks ($10)—You can buy the dark forest-green crew socks if you prefer, but don't buy the much more expensive gray socks.

 Footgear—Any shoes with soles suitable for running and playing.
 Dress shoes not recommended.
 Sandals, Crocs, or flip-flops ae not allowed.

-BSA merit badge sash ($11)—Available in two lengths.
+BSA merit badge sash ($15)—Available in two lengths.
 Merit badges are sewn 3 across.
 Sash goes over the RIGHT shoulder and left hip.

 RIGHT SLEEVE—-US flag, patrol medallion (free from troop), & current-year Quality Unit ("Journey to Excellence") patch (free from troop)

-LEFT SLEEVE—Longs Peak Council shoulder patch (several versions available), one-piece numeral 97 [FORT COLLINS / 97 / SINCE 1952] (free from troop), troop office badge (free from troop, if hold office), "Trained" badge (free from troop, if trained for position)
+LEFT SLEEVE—Adventure West Council shoulder patch, one-piece numeral 97 [FORT COLLINS / 97 / SINCE 1952] (free from troop), troop office badge (free from troop, if hold office), "Trained" badge (free from troop, if trained for position)

 RIGHT POCKET—Troop nametag (free from troop), sewn immediately above the red BSA or BOY SCOUTS OF AMERICA embroidered lettering; may wear one "temporary" patch on pocket (optional); recruiter patch, if earned, below pocket

-LEFT POCKET—Badge of rank (free from troop; Life rank shown) on pocket; Arrow of Light (if earned) below pocket; World Scout Crest ($2) centered above pocket halfway between pocket and shoulder seam; square knot if earned (youth religious award shown) centered above pocket; year pin(s) (optional; 3/8" above pocket or knots [yellow back for Cub Scout years; green back for Scout years])
+LEFT POCKET—Badge of rank (free from troop; Life rank shown) on pocket; Arrow of Light (if earned) below pocket; purple World Scout Crest usually comes pre-sewn on the shirt centered above pocket halfway between pocket and shoulder seam; square knot if earned (youth religious award shown) centered above pocket; year pin(s) (optional; 3/8" above pocket or knots [yellow back for Cub Scout years; green back for Scout years])

 Girls can wear the same items as the boys.
-Girls can also get specific girls' shirts, shorts, or capri-style roll-up pants.
+Girls can also get specific girls' shirts, shorts, & pants.